promptfoo/promptfoo-docs/docs/guides/evaluate-rag.md

   print(f'{doc.name}: {doc.content}')
 ```

-In practice, your retrieval logic is probably more complicated than the above.
+In practice, your retrieval logic is probably more complicated than the above (e.g. query transformations and fanout).
 Substitute `retrieval.py` with a script of your own that prepares the query and talks to your database.

 ### Configuration